Sparxx/Ori/README.md

     whitelisted_words - whitelisted words to run, same as blacklisted in format.
 Whitelisted meaning only messages with x word will be scraped. blacklist overrides whitelist.

     blacklisted_tokens - a text file (tokens.txt or any name) that contains a list of token addresses.
 The bot updates live with anything you add while it's running

+    custom_qt_url - allows the use of a custom QT url to POST - replace your token address field with %s - e.g http://localhost:8080/?token=%s

     retries - retries for ALL requests.
 This includes solana + non solana http requests